attini-cloud-solutions/cdk-with-attini-examples/README.rst

 #.
 Configure the Attini environment and run the deployment.

-   (If you are using the Attini runner, you might need to create the default ECS cluster, just run ``aws ecs create-cluster``)
+   (If you are using the Attini runner, you might need to create the default ECS cluster by running ``aws ecs create-cluster``)

       .. code-block:: bash